TechwartsPredictThis/ML-DL-blogs/DL/Recurrent_Neural_networks/RNN.md

 bo-> bias of the output state</br>

-#Since RNNs are sequences of inputs, an approach backpropagation through time is adopted.
+**Since RNNs are sequences of inputs, an approach backpropagation through time is adopted.

-####Backpropagation through time:</br>
+#### Backpropagation through time:</br>

-Backpropagation Through Time is the adaption of the backpropagation algorithm for RNNs.
+Backpropagation Through Time is the adaption of the backpropagation algorithm for **RNNs**.
 In theory, this unfolds the RNN to construct a traditional Feedforward Neural Network where we can apply backpropagation.
 For that, we use the same notations for the RNN as proposed before.When we forward pass our input Xt through the network we compute the hidden state Ht and the output state Ot one step at a time.
 We can then define a loss function L(O,Y) to describe the